algolia/query-suggestions/connector/CONFIG.md

 - `min_letters` - Default: `4`
 - `exclude` - Default: `[]`

-Those options allow to avoid suggesting irrelevant queries.
+These options allow you to avoid suggesting irrelevant queries.

 ### Relevant facets

 - `facets` - Default: `[]`

-Used to create suggestions results with associated relevant categories.
+This is used to create suggestions associated relevant categories.

-Accepts objects with those values:
+???Accepts objects with those values:

 ```json
 {